 Does the discussion adequately explain the major findings of the study, draw conclusions that are supported by the data, and integrate the findings within the broader literature on the topic?
 If not, please explain.: I appreciate the final paragraph that connects the study to a management activity.
 Rather than waiting until the Discussion to consider implications of TFM treatment on Stonecats, I recommend working it into the Introduction to directly support the purpose of the study.
 It would link a threat to a species of concern, collection due to the mortality event, and a management prescription (TFM treatment interval) that could be evaluated given the new information about Stonecat growth and likely age at maturity.

 Response: We mentioned TFM only as an example of a stressor, which is one of several.
-We cannot argue that we did this work primarily for our results to inform the management community of Lake Champlain on TFM.
+We cannot argue that we did this work primarily for our results to inform the management community of Lake Champlain solely on TFM.
 We have added text to name some of the other stressors.

 Are the implications of the work clearly stated and appropriate?
 If not, please explain.: Comparisons to other populations are qualitative, but the significance of apparent differences to conservation or management are unstated.
 Why is knowing this information important?
 What is the significance of these results for an edge of distribution species?
 Do the results from this study support the management need for similar information for other benthic species in these or similar systems affected by TFM treatment?